700 S. Hydraulic

 director at Sedgwick County Youth Aftercare Project, program coordinator and

-assistant director at the Department of Youth Services.
+assistant director at the Division of Youth Services.
 In 1995 when the

-Youth Services and Community Corrections departments merged, he was named Youth
+Youth Services and Community Corrections Divisions merged, he was named Youth

 Services Division administrator with responsibility for the four juvenile

 offender facilities operated by Sedgwick County.
 In January, 1998 he was

 promoted to Director of the Sedgwick County Division of Corrections, where he

 assumed responsibilities for both juvenile and adult programs.

 juvenile justice prevention funding and programs, operating juvenile intake and